Green Mountain Bloomery

 Strip any leaves from the stems that will be submerged in water.

+Flower Food can extend the life of your flowers.
 Follow this DIY recipe below using some basic household ingredients.
 It's a quick and easy recipe recommended from the Real Flower Co. based in the UK:

 • 1 pint water